Nesa Nayanar: Life

 The life of Nesa Nayanar is described in the Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
 Sekkizhar devotes five stanzas describing the life of the Nayanar saint.

 Nesa Nayanar was born in Kampili (Kambili).
 Kambili is now situated in Bellary district of the Indian state of Karnataka.
 Nesa Nayanar is said to have been born in Kampili, but shifted to Koorai Nadu in modern-day Mayiladuthurai, now situated in state of Tamil Nadu.

-Nesa Nayanar was a Saliyar, a member of the Saliya caste.
+Nesa Nayanar was a Saliyar, a member of the Saliyar caste.
 His family as well as Nesa Nayanar practised the traditional occupation of weaving.
 He was a devout devotee of Shiva, the patron god of Shaivism.
 His mind is said to always be concentrated on Shiva.
 Nesa Nayanar used to continuously chant the Panchakshara mantra in honour of Shiva.
 He wove clothes, cut-pieces as well as Kowpeenams (loin-cloth).
 Though he was not wealthy, Nesa Nayanar used to generously donate clothes to devotees of Shiva.
 His deeds resulted in the favour of Shiva.
 By his grace, Nesa Nayanar reached Kailash, the abode of the god after death.

 Swami Sivananda cites Nesa Nayanar to explain the importance of the practice of Japa, which involves repetition of a mantra or a name of a chosen deity.
 Sivananda also suggests that the Nayanar practised the Yoga of Synthesis, which involves combining four types of yoga: karma (actions), bhakti (devotion), jnana (knowledge) and Raja yoga (form of meditation) - as a means to achieve God.